tio-hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/dms-replication-task-sourcedb-logging-enabled.md

-# AWS DMS Replication Task should have Logging enabled for the attrinute 'replication_task_settings' for source db
+# AWS DMS Replication Task should have Logging enabled for the attribute 'replication_task_settings' for source db

 | Provider            |    Category   |
 | ------------------- |   ---------   |